Transient Relativistic Fluid Dynamics in a General Hydrodynamic Frame

-A paradigmatic example of how causality affects the derivation of relativistic viscous hydrodynamics is Mueller-Israel-Stewart (MIS) theory \cite{MIS-1,MIS-2,MIS-6}.
-The key idea is to promote the dissipative contributions to the energy-momentum tensor (and other conserved currents, such as the baryon current) to new degrees of freedom, whose evolution is determined by additional relaxation-type equations coupled with the conservation laws.
-The dissipative currents must be specified in the initial-value problem (in addition to the standard hydrodynamic variables already present in an ideal fluid) and the evolution is causal and stable in the linearized regime if the transport coefficients obey certain conditions \cite{Hiscock_Lindblom_stability_1983}.
-In the nonlinear regime, causality imposes very stringent constraints on both the transport coefficients and the values of the dissipative currents, as proven in \cite{BemficaDisconziNoronha_IS_bulk,Bemfica:2020xym}, and that has important consequences for the hydrodynamic evolution of the quark-gluon plasma \cite{Cheng:2021tnq,Plumberg:2021bme}.

-In a recent development, an alternative formulation of causal and stable relativistic hydrodynamics was discovered by Bemfica, Disconzi, Noronha \cite{Bemfica:2017wps,Bemfica:2019knx,Bemfica:2020zjp} and Kovtun \cite{Kovtun:2019hdm,Hoult:2020eho} (BDNK), who introduced a nonhydrodynamic sector that ensures causality and stability in a different way than MIS.
-The basic observation of \cite{Bemfica:2017wps} and \cite{Kovtun:2019hdm} was that the hydrodynamic variables (such as temperature, flow velocity, and chemical potential) do not have a unique definition out of equilibrium \cite{MIS-6,Kovtun:2012rj} and one can formulate first-order hydrodynamics without imposing either the Landau \cite{LandauLifshitzFluids} or Eckart frames \cite{EckartViscous}.
-Instead, one can define the theory in a general hydrodynamic frame without any additional fields beyond those found in ideal hydrodynamics and prove that it is causal in the full nonlinear regime and stable at the linear level; the well-known issues \cite{Hiscock_Lindblom_instability_1985} usually associated with first-order approaches do not occur.
-Earlier work related to this topic includes Refs.\ \cite{Tsumura:2007wu,Van:2007pw,Tsumura:2011cj}.
-Note, however, that in some circumstances imposing a frame condition may be advantageous.
-Recently, the choice of the hydrodynamic frame was shown to play an important role in fluid dynamic theories which incorporate the effect of quantum anomalies \cite{Speranza:2021bxf}.
+The most widely used relativistic viscous hydrodynamic models are based on the approach of M\"uller, Israel, and Stewart (MIS)~\cite{MIS-1,MIS-6}.
+These models overcome the difficulties with causality and stability found in relativistic Navier-Stokes theory \cite{Hiscock_Lindblom_instability_1985} by incorporating transient, non-hydrodynamic degrees of freedom in addition to long-lived hydrodynamic modes.
+In a recent development, an alternative was discovered by Bemfica, Disconzi, Noronha \cite{Bemfica:2017wps,Bemfica:2019knx,Bemfica:2020zjp} and Kovtun \cite{Kovtun:2019hdm,Hoult:2020eho} (BDNK), who introduced a nonhydrodynamic sector in a different way than MIS.
+The basic observation of \cite{Bemfica:2017wps} and \cite{Kovtun:2019hdm} was that, since the hydrodynamic variables (such as temperature, flow velocity, and chemical potential) do not have a unique definition out of equilibrium \cite{MIS-6,Kovtun:2012rj}, one may take advantage of this freedom to formulate first-order hydrodynamics without imposing either the Landau \cite{LandauLifshitzFluids} or Eckart hydrodynamic frames \cite{EckartViscous}.
+Instead, one can define the theory in a general hydrodynamic frame without any additional fields beyond those found in ideal hydrodynamics and prove that it is causal and hyperbolic in the full nonlinear regime and stable at the linear level \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}.
+The choice of hydrodynamic frame also affects causality and well-posedness of hydrodynamic theories in the presence of quantum anomalies \cite{Speranza:2021bxf}.